MH-Abir97/OOP-Document/OOPDocument.md

 * Inheritance

 # Association :
+>  Association is a relationship in which two or more classes are associated with each other in terms of their functionality and behavior.
+In Code First approach,      association can be implemented using the HasOptional(), HasRequired(), and HasMany() methods.

 * Association relationship is referred to as "uses a" relationship where a class uses another class to perform some operation
 * Association happens between the classes where one class provides a service to another class or the class delegates some kinds of behaviors to another class.

 * Association is typically implemented with a pointer or reference instance variable or as a method argument.

 ## Example : Association

 public class Student